galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 This information should usually come with your FASTQ files, ask your sequencing facility!
 If not, try to find them on the site where you downloaded the data or in the corresponding publication.

 Another option is to estimate these parameters with a tool called **Infer Experiment**.
-This tool takes the output of mapping, subsample a subset of reads, compare their genome coordinates and strands with those of the reference gene model (from an annotation file).
+This tool takes the output of your mappings (BAM files), takes a subsample of your reads and compares their genome coordinates and strands with those of the reference gene model (from an annotation file).
 Based on the strand of the genes, it can gauge whether sequencing is strand-specific, and if so, how reads are stranded.

 > ### {% icon hands_on %} Hands-on: Determining the library strandness
 >